evanseitz/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Evan Seitz and I recently obtained a doctorate with distinction at [Columbia University](https://www.columbia.edu/) working on Computational Biophysics in the [Frank Lab](https://joachimfranklab.org/).
 I am interested in studying complex biophysical systems through a mathematically-rigorous and creative lens.
 My thesis work is based on a geometric machine-learning approach to study hundreds of thousands of unorganized, extremely noisy single-particle cryo-EM images of an ensemble of biomolecules.
-Specifically, I use manifold embedding to elucidate metabolic function in the form of a low-dimensional energy landscape and corresponding continuum of atomic structures.
+Specifically, I used manifold embedding to elucidate metabolic function in the form of a low-dimensional energy landscape and corresponding continuum of atomic structures.

+Recently, I've joined the Simons Center for Quantitative Biology at Cold Spring Harbor Laboratory as a Computational Postdoctoral Fellow.
+The research is formed in collaboration between the Kinney and Koo labs, with the goal to bridge the divide between "black-box" deep neural network models in genomics and mechanistically interpretable biophysical models of gene regulation.

 Almost a decade ago, previous to my scientific endeavors, my profession was in the [arts](https://vimeo.com/eeseitz) (specifically 2D and 3D animation and design).
 Although my path has changed, I still love to design and find ways to incorporate those skills into my scientific work.
 As for me personally, I enjoy learning new things and sharing my ideas and experiences with others.
 In my free time, I have fun hiking, bicycling, playing sports like tennis, and team-based computer games.